pjburd/burdserver.dev/__documents/readme.txt

 BURDShell is a developer platform shell to help manage your private projects in-house before going public via a command line.

-Once the platform shell is setup you can easily creating websites, projects, svn repos, and even backups via a command. via a command line.
+Once the platform shell is setup you can easily creating websites, projects, svn repos, and even backups via a command line.

 Usuage
 ======
 Shell works in Ubuntu and Mac

 	shell.php 					: Runs the BURDShell without a project selected.
 All commands will ask for your desired project.

 	shell.php [project name]    : Sets up your project environment so all commands will not ask which desired project.

+For full shell server feature support (Some features are restricted as root is required)

+	1) Run the following to become 'root' user sudo su -
+	2) Then run the shell command
+		shell.php

 Commands